jacquemi-bbp/arch/README.md

 # Citation

-When you use the arch software or method for your research, we ask you to cite the following publication (**this includes poster presentations**):
+When you use the layer-recognition software or method for your research, we ask you to cite the following publication (**this includes poster presentations**):

 Meystre J, Jacquemier J, Bürri O, Zsolnai C, Frank N,  Perin R, Keller D, Markram H (2024).
 Machine learning for histological annotation and quantification of cortical layers. doi:  journal link